-The newer Meteor line of satellites (M2 specifically) from Russia, which provide much higher resolution.
+The newer Meteor line of satellites (M2 specifically) from Russia, which provides much higher resolution.
 As well as some geostationary satellites.
-The latter are perhaps a different article as I would not recommend starting with those.
+The latter is perhaps a different article as I would not recommend starting with those.

 Geostationary Orbiting Environmental Satellites (GOES) Weather Satellites are:

-Needless to say the NOAA APT Satellites orbit (move around the earth) and they pass a few times overhead at each location.
+Needless to say the NOAA APT satellites orbit (move around the earth) and they pass a few times overhead at each location on earth, generally twice a day but at times more passes can be captured.
 You will need to know when.
 More on this in the software section.

 Hardware needed for satellite reception